 Residential Living for Youth in Foster Care

 We offer the only residential programs in New York City for young people in care who identify as LGBTQ, lesbian, gay, bisexual, transgender and questioning.
 Our programs provide 24-hour care in a uniquely affirming and healing environment.
-We operate small family homes in Brooklyn and Queens that provide a safe, supportive and nurturing space for these youth as they strive for self-awareness and community, family and school acceptance
+We operate small, home-like settings in Brooklyn and Queens that provide a safe, supportive and nurturing space for these youth as they strive for self-awareness and community, family and school acceptance.

 Who Can Benefit from this Program

 Adolescents and young adults in foster care with multiple challenges who need 24/7 supervision

 Age Criteria or Other Eligibility Requirements

 Ages 16-21; in foster care; multiple prior failed placements; some homes designated for LGBTQ youth; some for youth with extraordinary needs and/or developmental disabilities

 NYC Administration for Children’s Services (ACS) foster care services